Marie-Noëlle Battistel: Political career

-She was elected to the municipal council of La Salle-en-Beaumont in 1995 and became mayor three years later.
+Battistel was elected to the municipal council of La Salle-en-Beaumont in 1995 and became mayor three years later.
 She still holds this position today.

 In 2007, Didier Migaud, socialist deputy of Isère's 4th constituency, asked her to be his substitute during the legislative elections.

 In 2010, she was elected Regional Councillor of Rhône-Alpes on the list led by Jean-Jack Queyranne.

-Following the resignation of Didier Migaud, appointed head of the Court of Auditors by Nicolas Sarkozy on 23 February 2010, she was chosen by the PS to be their candidate in the by-election for his successor.
+Member of the National Assembly, 2010–present

+Following the resignation of Didier Migaud, appointed head of the Court of Auditors by Nicolas Sarkozy on 23 February 2010, Battistel was chosen by the PS to be their candidate in the by-election for his successor.
 On 6 June 2010 she was elected in the second round of the by-election with 58.38% of the votes cast.
+She was re-elected on 17 June 2012 and in the 18 June 2017 elections; in 2017, her constituency, the 4th of Isère, was the only one of this department not won by La République En Marche!

-She was re-elected on 17 June 2012.
+Political positions

-In the 18 June 2017 elections she was re-elected and her constituency, the 4th of Isère, is the only one of this department not won by La République En Marche!
+Battistel is particularly opposed to the opening to competition of hydroelectric concessions; in 2018, Contexte indicated that "she seems to have convinced many of her novice counterparts on the subject".

-She is particularly opposed to the opening to competition of hydroelectric concessions; in 2018, Contexte indicated that "she seems to have convinced many of her novice counterparts on the subject".
+In 2023, Battistel publicly endorsed the re-election of the Socialist Party's chairman Olivier Faure.